yourpurebredpuppy logo

 With strangers, most English Pointers are slightly reserved, but congenial.
 This is not a guard dog.
 He is also amiable with other animals.

-A bit stubborn and easily distracted, but also very sensitive, the English Pointer responds well to patient obedience training that includes food rewards and praise rather than jerking around.
+A bit stubborn and easily distracted, but also very sensitive, the English Pointer responds well to patient obedience training that includes lots of praise and occasional food rewards, plus gentle corrections.

 Commands such as "down" and "stay" are important for instilling self-discipline and control.